BambooSoftwareLLC/HallPass.NET/README.md

 HallPass will never know what endpoints you're calling, because the actual API call is still handled locally within each application.
 All that HallPass receives is an encrypted unique ID representing each scoped throttle group, and the bucket type used for that key.

 API calls to the HallPass service will be limited.
 Broadly, the SDK will request and store bunches of _HallPasses_ that can be used locally.
 When the local cache runs out, it will reach out to the API again for a refill.

+### COMING SOON: More Bucket Types

+Please let us know which bucket types would be valuable to have.
+Most likely, we're going with _Leaky Bucket_ next. _Query Cost_ will likely either need significant configuration on the side of the user, or will need to be tailored to individual APIs.